LHNCBC/formbuilder-lhcforms/README.md

   Point the browser at http://localhost:9030

 ### Application Programming Interface (API)
-Form builder is an application.
-However, external web interface is possible using javascript in an html page.
-Refer to <a href="API.md">API.md</a> for documentation.
+The form builder is an application.
+However, it is possible to control it via JavaScript from another web page.
+Refer to <a href="API.md">API.md</a>
+for documentation.